woopear/larastup/documentation/validator.md

-# validator
+# Validator

-## fast use validator in controller of model
+## Fast use validator in controller of model

 - call function validate on object `$request` of namespace
 Illuminate\Http\Request